 Parallel processing can improve processing speed when the study area contains a large number of spatial units where predictions are required (i.e. grid cells or polygons).
 For parallel processing, we will split the data into chunks that will be processed simultaneously using all of the processing cores available in our computer.
 The process that we described above to generate model predictions (see section Weighting Layer) used only a single processing core even if your computer had four or more cores available.

-that will allow you to explore the process easily.
-When you are comfortable with the process, it can also be applied to the much larger data set in mastergrid_predict
+it can also be applied to the much larger data set in

 .